1. The Health Index and what it covers

 The indicator descriptions in this article focus on defining each indicator and how it is measured, rather than detailing the underlying data.

-All data used in the Health Index come from publicly available sources, the majority of which are published by the Office for National Statistics (ONS) or other government departments.
-An overview of the data selection process and the methods used to construct the Health Index is provided in Section 5.
-More detail on the methods used is available in the Health Index methods and development article, and on the data sources in the Health Index datasets.
+All data used in the Health Index come from publicly available sources, usually the Office for National Statistics (ONS) or other government departments.
+An overview of the data selection process and the methods used to construct the Health Index is provided in Section 19, How we created the Health Index.
+More detail on the methods used is available in our Health Index methods and development article, and on the data sources in our Health Index datasets.

 Healthy People covers health outcomes, which for this index include mortality, and the impact of physical and mental health conditions.
-The physical health conditions included were chosen based on their status as top contributors to mortality or morbidity, according to the Health profile for England: 2019.
+The physical health conditions included were chosen based on their status as top contributors to mortality or morbidity, according to the Health profile for England: 2019, published on GOV.UK

 Definitions of health outcomes in research can include the outcomes of healthcare procedures.
-However, we have aimed to avoid including measures of healthcare activity, such as waiting times, in the Health Index.
-This is because they are likely to reflect the performance and policy of healthcare services rather than presenting a picture of the population's health in itself.
+However, we avoid including measures of healthcare activity, such as waiting times, in the Health Index.
+This is because they are likely to reflect the performance and policy of healthcare services rather than describing the population's health in itself.

 The subdomains of the Healthy People domain are:

-More detail on the data sources is available in the Health Index datasets.
+More detail on the data sources is available in our Health Index datasets.

-Within each of the subdomains for Healthy People there are a number of indicators.
+Within each of the subdomains for Healthy People there are a number of indicators, described in Sections 3 to 7.

 Disability